Eloping in Yosemite National Park

 - Marriage License: $70

-- Stay: this depends on number of nights and how you are staying but on average I would say $500 per night
+- Stay: this depends greatly on the number of nights and how upscale you are staying but on average it’s safe to say between $300 to $500 per night.

 - Food: again this depends on if youre cooking, hiring a chef or catering

 - Florals: The next three are hard to put a price on because they vary so greatly, but around $500